top of page

 • Use 1-2 tbsp of the olive oil to coat your hands and the kneading surface and start kneading the dough vigorously for 1-2 minutes to absorb the oil.
 Then let it rest for 10 minutes and repeat the same process one more time and let it rest another 10 minutes.

 • Sprinkle your working surface with some flour and stretch your dough down to a flatbread size (around 1-2 cm thick).
-Give it any shape you like and with a sharp knife slash a few times to open holes on the top (see photo below).
+Give it any shape you like and with a sharp knife slash a few cuts on the top (see photo below).
 Cover with cling film and let it rise for another 1 hour.

 Fougasse easy bread recipe